AFLplusplus/AFLplusplus/docs/notes_for_asan.md

 (You can also use AFL_USE_MSAN=1 to enable MSAN instead.)

+When compiling with AFL_USE_LSAN, the leak sanitizer will normally run when the program exits.
+In order to utilize this check at different times, such as at the end of a loop, you may use the macro __AFL_LEAK_CHECK();.
+This macro will report a crash in afl-fuzz if any memory is left leaking at this stage.
+You can also use LSAN_OPTIONS and a supressions file for more fine-tuned checking, however make sure you keep exitcode=23.

 NOTE: if you run several secondary instances, only one should run the target compiled with ASAN (and UBSAN, CFISAN), the others should run the target with no sanitizers compiled in.